AndrewL05/Stock-Dashboard/README.md

 The following **additional** features are implemented:

-* [x] Detailed page shows additional information about the stock specific to the clicked date.
+* [x] The detailed page shows additional information about the stock specific to the date clicked.

 ## Video Walkthrough